sharktacos/OpenColorIO-configs/docs/configs.md

 ### Display Transforms

 In OCIO, a View Transform is paired with a Display Transform corresponding to the display it is being viewed on.
 As you can see in the image above, in Nuke these are all in a single drop-down menu with the display listed in parenthesis after the view.
-In Maya, the View and Display are seperate drop-downs.
+In Maya, the View and Display are separate drop-downs.

 - **Gamma 2.0** <br> For viewing on artist's computer monitors.
 This uses the pure gamma 2.2, rather than the piece-wise sRGB EOTF.
 If an image is encoded for a 2.2 display, but shown on a piece-wise sRGB display in can appear a bit low contrast.
 Conversely if an image is encoded for a piece-wsie sRGB display, but shown on a pure gamma 2.2 display the shadows will appear crushed.
 Since there is no way to control the calibration of a viewers computer monitor, best practice is for artists  to work in pure gamma 2.2.
 - **Rec.709 - BT.1886 HDTV** <br> For viewing in editorial on a Rec.709 (Gamma 2.4) reference monitor or on a HDTV display for dailies.